PUTNAM COUNTY

 Fort Jennings This must have been an older station than the one that is still standing.

-Glandorf Was located on Main Street across from feed mill.
+Glandorf The depot was in the southeast corner of Ottawa-Glandorf Road and Main Street across from feed mill.

 Hartsburg